gabrielius-mazeika/nq-monte-carlo-analysis/README.md

 3. Open `01_data_exploration.ipynb` in Jupyter, run all cells
 4. Open `02_sql_setup.ipynb`, run all cells to rebuild the SQLite database
 5. Open `nq_monte_carlo_dashboard.pbix` in Power BI Desktop

+## Project overview

+This project started as a personal challenge — I wanted to work with a large, real-world dataset that spanned multiple data sources and required a full analytical pipeline from raw data to visual output.
+The hypothesis itself (does NYC rainfall predict NAS100 direction?) was chosen deliberately for its absurdity.
+Along the way I got hands-on experience connecting disparate data sources, managing ~207k rows of tick data in SQL, building Monte Carlo simulations in Python, and publishing interactive dashboards in Power BI.